Mani007/cfundamentals/README.md

 Types of pointers
 1. int, float etc. pointers
-2. NULL pointer - pointer with no value is assigned
+2. NULL pointer - pointer with NULL value is assigned, often used with if statement
 ```C
 data_type *pointer_name = NULL;
 ```